Baked Peach Oatmeal

 Watermelon-seed spitting doesn’t have anything on eating a perfect peach, standing over the kitchen sink to catch the juices as they dribble down your chin.

 Because I’ve also been obsessed with baked oatmeal lately, I knew I had to make a batch of baked peach oatmeal.
-Similar to my raspberry almond baked oatmeal, this oatmeal uses applesauce and maple syrup for sweetness, in addition to the fruit.
+Similar to my raspberry almond baked oatmeal, this oatmeal recipe uses applesauce and maple syrup for sweetness, in addition to the fruit.

 What kind of oats do I use for baked oatmeal?